samyakbhuta/flask-alembic/README.md

     $ python manage.py migrate list_templates

 since the `ManageMigrations` command hijacks these in order to provide a custom config object, which then supplies the appropriate flask templates to alembic.
-See the [alembic documentation](http://alembic.readthedocs.org/en/latest/index.html) for more details on the arguments you can use, and how to setup alembic.
+See the [alembic documentation](http://alembic.readthedocs.org/en/latest/index.html) for more details on the arguments you can use, and how to use alembic.

 ## What Flask-Alembic does ##

 The extension sub-classes [`alembic.config.Config`](http://alembic.readthedocs.org/en/latest/api.html#alembic.config.Config) in order to provide a set of flask-specific templates (see [`get_template_directory`](http://alembic.readthedocs.org/en/latest/api.html#alembic.config.Config.get_template_directory)).
 The provided management command then hijacks `init` and `list_templates` in order to pass the flask-specific config.

 `manage.py migrate init` uses the flask templates to create an alembic `env.py` that sets the alembic `sqlalchemy.url` config value to the value of `SQLALCHEMY_DATABASE_URI` in the flask config, thereby avoiding repeating the value in more than one place.

-It also then imports the `SQLAlchemy` object from the flask app in order to populate `target_metadata` and enable autogeneration of revisions.
+It also creates a flask-specific `alembic.ini` which provides a config value `flask_sqlalchemy`, which you should change to the name of your Flask app SQLAlchemy object (the default is 'db'). `env.py` uses this information to import the `SQLAlchemy` object from the flask app in order to populate `target_metadata` and enable autogeneration of revisions.